EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 ## Self-delegation

-The amount of [INJ](#inj) a validator bonds to themselves.
+The amount of [FURY](#fury) a validator bonds to themselves.
 Also referred to as self-bond.

 ## Slashing